-EEA nationals and their family members, who hold an EEA Residence Card or Pre-Settled Status may be able to apply for Permanent Residence or Settled Status after they have lived in the UK for 5 years.
+EEA nationals and their family members, who hold Pre-Settled Status may be able to apply for Settled Status after they have lived in the UK for 5 years.
 There are a variety of reasons where you may be eligible; for example, you may apply if you are the family member of an EEA national who is a ‘qualified person’ and you are residing with them in the UK or you may apply if you came to the UK as the family member of an EEA national and then you retained a right of residence.

-EEA Permanent Residence documents will no longer be valid after 31 December 2020 and Applicants are therefore urged to apply under the EU Settlement Scheme if they have not yet done so.
+EEA Residence documents (granted under the EEA Regulation) are no longer be valid since 30 June 2021 and Applicants are therefore urged to apply under the EU Settlement Scheme to convert their leave to Pre-Settled or Settled Status.

 Indefinite Leave to Remain

 The Immigration Rules allow for certain visa holders to apply for ILR after a 5 or 10 year period (depending on what visa route you have been on).
 The rules can be quite complex especially due to the Home Office’s constant changes to their guidance.

 The following are examples of when you may be eligible for ILR: